tldr-pages/tldr/contributing-guides/style-guide.md

 > [!TIP]
 > The "View documentation of the equivalent PowerShell command" example is optional and may be excluded if the page already has the maximum number (8) of examples.

-**2. Provides a new alias but only executable in PowerShell**, such as `ni` for `New-Item`.
+2. **Provides a new alias but only executable in PowerShell**, such as `ni` for `New-Item`.
 In this case, use the [standard alias template](https://github.com/tldr-pages/tldr/blob/main/contributing-guides/translation-templates/alias-pages.md), but add the word "In Powershell," (or equivalent) to indicate that the command is exclusive to PowerShell.
 For example,

 ```md
 # ni